ongzx37/campus-ride-sharing-srs/SRS.md

 | REQ_UCT008 | Reserve Parking Spot | Enables staff to book parking space before arrival |
 | REQ_UCT009 | Check Parking Status | Allows staff to view parking reservation details |

-Table 3.2: Use Case Diagram of Actor (Staff)

 ##### 3.1.1.3 Guest

-Figure 3.4: Use Case Diagram of Actor (Guest)

 <img src="./media/image7.png" style="width:5.72917in;height:3.05208in"
 alt="A diagram of a system AI-generated content may be incorrect." />

+Figure 3.4: Use Case Diagram of Actor (Guest)

+Table 3.3: Use Case Diagram of Actor (Guest)
 |  |  |  |
 |:---|:---|:---|
 | Use Case ID | Use Case Name | Description |